hylo-lang/specification/spec.md

     1. Comments are treated as though they are a single space `U+20`.

-    2. Spaces are ignored unless they appear between the opening and closing delimiters of a character or string literal.
-Spaces are recognized as `U+9` and/or `U+20`.
+    2. Spaces are ignored unless they appear between the opening and closing delimiters of a character or string literal. `U+9` and/or `U+20` are recognized as spaces.

-    3. New-line delimiters are ignored unless they appear between the opening and closing delimiters of a character or string literal.
-New-line delimiters are recognized as `U+A`, and/or `U+D`, and/or the `U+D` directly followed by `U+A`.
+    3. New-line delimiters are ignored unless they appear between the opening and closing delimiters of a character or string literal. `U+A`, and/or `U+D`, and/or the `U+D` directly followed by `U+A` are recognized as new-line delimiters.

 ## Comments